SakaethRam/GramEm/GramEm - Pre Trained Model/README.md

-# ZREX GramEm: AI-Powered Grammar and Sentiment Enhancement API
+# ZREX GramEm: Grammar and Sentiment Enhancement API

 ## **1. Introduction**
 GramEm is an advanced text processing API that corrects grammar and spelling errors while enhancing text with sentiment-based emoji suggestions.
 The system is designed for developers and businesses seeking an intelligent language enhancement tool that operates efficiently in an offline environment.